 The second scenario for inconsistent oven temperature is the failure of the built-in thermostat.
 You can test this out by using a separate oven thermometer.
 Set it inside and let the oven run for half an hour.

 You’ll need a glass-bulb thermometer to get the most accurate results.
-A difference of five or ten degrees is okay but could indicate early stages of failure.
+A difference of five or ten degrees is okay but could indicate the early stages of failure.

 Over Door Problems